Enryun/Common_SwiftUI/README.md

 - `tint`: The color used for the control.
 Defaults to `.white`.
 - `width`: The width of the control in points.
 This could affect the size of the control or its border depending on how it's used.
 - `enableShadow`: Determines whether a shadow is applied to the control.
 Defaults to `true`.

+This structure configures the appearance and behavior of the slider controls in `RangeSlider`, including the color, width, and shadow of the slider handles.

 Example: